 Real estate in Argentina: how to acquire title to or lease urban property to do business in Argentina

-To a greater o lesser extent, doing business in a country always encompasses the use of real estate.
-In this article, we will cover the basics of real property rights and leases over urban facilities in Argentina.
+To a greater or lesser extent, doing business in a country always encompasses the use of real estate.
+In this article, we will cover the basics of real property rights and leases over urban facilities for commercial purposes in Argentina.

 1) Real property rights